Chessai25/Chess-AI-An-Intelligent-Agent-/README.md

 # ♟️ Chess AI – Goal-Based Agent Model

-An AI-powered Chess Game leveraging the **Minimax algorithm with Alpha-Beta Pruning**, built with Python and visualized using Pygame and HTML/CSS.
+An AI-powered Chess Game leveraging the  built with Python and visualized using Pygame and HTML/CSS.

 ---